renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

 - Line 76: We declare a variant of `PrintTo()` to print an unsigned char to string
 - Line 82: We declare a variant of `PrintTo()` to print a signed char to string
 - Line 88-91: We define a variant of `PrintTo()` to print a character to string using the function for unsigned char
-- Line 168: We declare a variant of  `PrintTo()` to print a const char* string to string
+- Line 108: We declare a variant of  `PrintTo()` to print a const char* string to string
 - Line 114-117: We define a variant of  `PrintTo()` to print a char* string to string using the print function for const char*
-- Line 126-129: We define a variant of  `PrintTo()` to print a const signed char* pointer to string using the print function for const void*
+- Line 126-129: We define a variant of  `PrintTo()` to print a const signed char* pointer to string using the print function for const void*, which uses the specialization of `Serialize()` for const void*
 - Line 137-140: We define a variant of  `PrintTo()` to print a signed char* pointer to string using the print function for const void*
 - Line 148-151: We define a variant of  `PrintTo()` to print a const unsigned char* pointer to string using the print function for const void*
 - Line 159-162: We define a variant of  `PrintTo()` to print a unsigned char* pointer to string using the print function for const void*
-- Line 169: We declare a function `PrintStringTo()` to print a string to a string
+- Line 170: We declare a function `PrintStringTo()` to print a string to a string
 - Line 175-178: We define a variant of  `PrintTo()` to print a string to a string, which uses `PrintStringTo()`
 - Line 184-187: We define a variant of  `PrintTo()` to print a nullptr to a string, which uses `PrintStringTo()`
 - Line 220-240: We declare a specialization of `UniversalPrinter` for type `T&` that has a single method `Print()` which calls any defined `PrintTo()` function for the value passed to a string, with a prefix to display the address of the string
 - Line 295-315: We declare a template class `UniversalTersePrinter` specialization for type `const char*` that has a single method `Print()` which calls any defined `UniversalPrint()` function for the value passed to a string
-- Line 321-333: We declare a template class `UniversalTersePrinter` specialization for type `char*` that has a single method `Print()` which calls any defined `UniversalPrint()` function for the value passed to a string
+- Line 320-333: We declare a template class `UniversalTersePrinter` specialization for type `char*` that has a single method `Print()` which calls any defined `UniversalPrint()` function for the value passed to a string

 ### PrintValue.cpp {#TUTORIAL_18_WRITING_UNIT_TESTS_TEST_ASSERT_MACRO_EXTENSION___STEP_3_PRINTVALUECPP}